jaakkopasanen/AutoEq/README.md

-# AutoEQ
+# AutoEq
 **TL;DR** If you are here just looking to make your headphones sound better, find your headphone model in [results](./results) folder's recommended headphones list and follow instructions in [Usage](#usage) section.

 ## About This Project
-AutoEQ is a project for equalizing headphone frequency responses automatically, and it achieves this by parsing frequency response measurements and producing equalization settings which correct the headphone to a neutral sound.
+AutoEq is a project for equalizing headphone frequency responses automatically, and it achieves this by parsing frequency response measurements and producing equalization settings which correct the headphone to a neutral sound.
 This project currently has over 4000 headphones covered in the [results](./results) folder.